nhoyle-unsw/learn-encryption-with-python/docs/rsa.md

 ## RSA Key generation

-Alice can create an RSA public key and private key using the following method (with example on the right)
+Alice can create an RSA public key and private key using the following method (with example on the right). **Note:** I have used an example that matches one from the Fundamentals of Security Engineering [^sec-eng] course to allow other students to follow the example, but you do not need to have seen this example to follow below.
+We will do a more realistic example once you understand the basic steps.

 | Step | Procedure&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;                                                                                                                                       | Example&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Comment&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;                                          |
 | ---- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------ |